 - How Performance Management Software Can Help

-For an individual, a stretch goal could centre on successfully managing product design.
+For an individual, a stretch goal could centre on a performance goal, such as successfully managing product design.
 Or, it could involve teaching a workshop series that allows the company to deploy a new software.

 Stretch goals can be both powerful and risky.
 They give people a platform on which to grow and apply new skills and knowledge.
 By building confidence and experience, these goals prepare employees for higher-level responsibilities.
 At the same time, if you take an overly ambitious approach with stretch goals, it can backfire.